gilmouta/MazeRunner/README.md

 ## Metric System

 The Metric System is responsible for sending metrics to the DynamoDB, as well as estimating execution costs.

+## Load Balancer

+The Load Balancer system is responsible for distributing the several requests across the running instances, based on estimations by the Metric System.
+It also contains the AutoScaler, which is responsible for running new instances when needed, and removing them when they aren't.